Flat vector bundles and analytic torsion on orbifolds: Analytic torsion on compact locally symmetric space

 The group $\Gamma$ acts properly discontinuously and isometrically on the left on $X$.
 Take $Z=\Gamma\backslash X$ to be the corresponding locally symmetric space.
-By Proposition \ref{prop:X/G} and Theorem \ref{thm:uX}, $Z$ is a compact orbifold with orbifold fundamental group

-Moreover, $X$ is the universal covering orbifold of $Z$.
+By Proposition \ref{prop:X/G} and Theorem \ref{thm:uX}, $Z$ is a compact orbifold.
+Note that by \eqref{eq:cartan2}, $X$ is a contractible manifold.
+By Remark \ref{re231}, $X$ is the universal covering orbifold of $Z$.
 The Riemannian metric $g^{TX}$ on $X$ induces a Riemannian metric $g^{TZ}$ on $Z$.
 Clearly, $(Z,g^{TZ})$ has nonpositive curvature.